hsqthu2012/realsense_elevation_mapping/README.md

 ## Dependencies

-This software is built on the Robotic Operating System ([ROS]), which needs to be [installed](http://wiki.ros.org) first.
+This software is built on the ROS, which needs to be [installed](http://wiki.ros.org) first.
 Additionally, the Globally consistent dense Elevation Mapping depends on following software:

 - [Navigation](http://wiki.ros.org/navigation?distro=melodic) (navigation library for costmap_2d required by Grid Map)
 - [OpenCV](https://opencv.org/) (required by Grid Map)